Relationship of Prince Andrew and Jeffrey Epstein: Allegations and related developments

+Emails released as part of the Epstein files also appear to show that, between 2010 and 2011, Andrew may have knowingly shared confidential information with Epstein about his official work as trade envoy; trade envoys have a duty of confidentiality over sensitive, commercial, or political information about their official visits.
+Thames Valley Police subsequently said they were assessing the information.
+A Buckingham Palace spokesperson stated that the King had expressed "profound concern" about the allegations and would support police if approached.
+It is further alleged that in 2010, Andrew passed on an email exchange concerning the Royal Bank of Scotland and Aston Martin to Terence Allen and Stern.

+In 2011, The Daily Telegraph reported that Epstein's private jet, the "Lolita Express", had once landed at the Royal Air Force station, RAF Marham in Norfolk.
+It has been alleged that Andrew "pulled strings" so that Epstein could use the RAF base.

 Newsnight interview

-In November 2019 the BBC's Newsnight arranged an interview between Andrew and the presenter Emily Maitlis in which he recounted his friendship with Epstein for the first time.
-In the interview Andrew says he met Epstein in 1999 through Maxwell; this contradicts comments made by Andrew's private secretary in 2011, who said the two met in "the early 1990s".
-He also said he did not regret his friendship with Epstein, saying "the people that I met and the opportunities that I was given to learn either by him or because of him were actually very useful".
+In November 2019, the BBC's Newsnight arranged an interview between Andrew and the presenter Emily Maitlis in which he recounted his friendship with Epstein for the first time.
+In the interview, Andrew said he had met Epstein in 1999 through Maxwell; this contradicted comments made by Andrew's private secretary in 2011, who said the two had met in "the early 1990s".
+Maxwell herself also disputes the claim that she introduced Andrew to Epstein, claiming in an interview with Todd Blanche that "That is a flat untruth.".
+She also claims that Ferguson was actually the one who introduced him to Epstein.
+He also said he did not regret his friendship with Epstein, stating: "The people that I met and the opportunities that I was given to learn either by him or because of him were actually very useful".

 In the interview, Andrew denied having sex with Giuffre on 10 March 2001, as she had accused, because he had been at home with his daughters after attending a party at a PizzaExpress branch in Woking with his elder daughter, Beatrice.
 Andrew also added that Giuffre's claims about dancing with him at Tramp while he was sweaty were false due to him temporarily losing the ability to sweat after an "adrenaline overdose" during the Falklands War.
 According to physicians consulted by The Times, an adrenaline overdose typically causes excessive sweating in humans.
 He also said that he does not drink, despite Giuffre's account of him providing alcohol for them both.
 Accounts from other people have supported his statement that he does not drink.